Kidney Now!: Production

 According to Fey, there were discussions on whether or not to use a real talk show host from New York, for the "Dealbreakers" segment, but ultimately decided to make one up and went with actress Napiera Groves who plays talk show host Vontella in "Kidney Now!".
 The Tracy character plot was based on Tracy Morgan who in real-life was given a diploma by his former high school, DeWitt Clinton High School.
 Like the Tracy character, who dropped out of high school after being asked to dissect a frog, Morgan dropped out of DeWitt Clinton when his father became ill.
 Jack and Liz's scene, along with Tracy and Kenneth's, at the end where they watch the charity concert, was filmed the day before the musical number took place.
 "They were pretending to look at the singing", revealed Fey.
 They forced that shot in so that the episode not just end with the performance.

 Professor Milton Greene was played by guest actor Alan Alda, best known for his role as Hawkeye Pierce from the television series M*A*S*H. This was Alda's second appearance, having appeared in the previous episode "Mamma Mia".
 In a scene of "Kidney Now!", Tracy breaks down crying and says "There is no baby.
 I was chicken!
 I was chicken!" then Milton, who sees this, asks "A guy crying about a chicken and a baby?
 I thought this was a comedy show."
 This was a reference to Alda's M*A*S*H character in the series finale episode in which Hawkeye breaks down after realizing he had seen a woman smother her baby to death, not a chicken as Hawkeye had originally recalled in his repressed mind.
 Comedian actor Chris Parnell, who played Dr. Leo Spaceman in the season finale, has appeared in the main cast of Saturday Night Live (SNL), a weekly sketch comedy series which airs on NBC in the United States.
 Fey was the head writer on SNL from 1999 until 2006.
-Comedian actress Sherri Shepherd reprised her role as Angie Jordan, the wife of Tracy, for the fifth time.
+Comedian and actress Sherri Shepherd reprised her role as Angie Jordan, the wife of Tracy, for the fifth time.
 Paula Pell made her second guest spot as the character Paula Hornberger, the wife of Pete Hornberger, played by Scott Adsit.
 In "Kidney Now!", Angie and Paula ask Liz for relationship advice.
 In addition, 30 Rock writers Jack Burditt, Kay Cannon, and Donald Glover appear in the episode; Burditt and Cannon appear in The Vontella Show segment as members from the audience who ask Liz questions.
 When Tracy accepts an honorary diploma from his former high school, in his speech, Tracy outs Glover's character.
 The success of the benefit concert for Milton is not explicitly referenced until Alda's character alludes to it in the season five episode "Christmas Attack Zone", though in the season four episode "Into the Crevasse", Milton is shown to have finished his book entitled From Peanut to President, a biography of U.S. President Jimmy Carter.